he-yang/Excel-to-JSON/source/profeatures.md

   - If you are a Mac user, you can use Web version of Excel on Office.com or Onedrive.

+## 6.3 No Ads

+If you have a valid subscription to Excel-to-JSON, you will not see ads after a successful conversion with a valid Pro Code.

+Starting from the next launch (you can shut down Excel-to-JSON and then start it again), Excel-to-JSON will no longer display ads.

+Ads will be displayed if you do not have a valid Pro Code, or if you do not have a valid subscription to Excel-to-JSON.

+> Note, If you still see ads displayed from time to time, try to make a conversion with a valid Pro Code, then restart Excel-to-JSON.

-## 6.3 More features
+## 6.4 More features

 If you have subscribed, and would like to see more features, kindly please send us email at he.yang@wtsolutions.cn

-## 6.4 Pro Code
+## 6.5 Pro Code

-Pro Code is the `email address` you used during the checkout process of the Excel-to-JSON add-in on Stripe.
+Pro Code is the `email address` you used during the checkout process of the Excel-to-JSON add-in on Stripe or Paddle.
 This code is required to access pro features.

-## 6.5 Aftersale services
+## 6.6 Aftersale services

 You can contact us via email at he.yang@wtsolutions.cn for any questions or concerns.
 We will try our best to respond you within 24 hours, but not later than 72 hours.
 Please include your `Pro Code` in the email if your question is related to your subscription.